 Creating eLearning content can take a long time.
-You need to carefully research and set learning objectives, collaborate with subject matter experts, gather together your assets, and actually bring everything together into an engaging package.
+You need to carefully research and set learning objectives.
+Then you need to collaborate with subject matter experts, gather together your assets, and bring everything together into an engaging programme.

-Unfortunately, the act of putting content onto a LMS can often be a cumbersome one.
+Unfortunately, the act of putting content onto an LMS can often be tedious and cumbersome.
 You typically need to download your unit from the external authoring tool you built it in, then navigate to the right area of your LMS and upload it there.

-PENS stands for Package Exchange Notification Service.
-It works in conjunction with eLearning specifications, such as SCORM and AICC, to allow one-click publishing of content to an LMS.
-For it to work, both the LMS and the authoring tool need to be compatible with PENS.
+However, for it to be successful both the LMS and the authoring tool need to be compatible with PENS.